 From Nuffnang

-At least 13 Filipino movies were released in theaters in July 1995.
+At least eight Filipino movies were released in theaters in October 1995.
 At present, some of these movies can be viewed on YouTube, while others are occasionally aired on free television.

 Details of each mentioned title follow.